dsccommunity/AzureDevOpsDsc/README.md

 ## Documentation

 The documentation can be found in the [AzureDevOpsDsc Wiki](https://github.com/dsccommunity/AzureDevOpsDsc/wiki).
-The DSC resources schema files is used to automatically update the documentation on each PR merge.
+The DSC Resource`s schema files are used to automatically update the documentation on each PR merge.

 ### Examples